 Noise nuisance in a residential area can impact on a person and affect their quality of life and enjoyment of their property.
 Other noise nuisances include:

 What you can do

 You could initially try contacting your neighbour yourself.
-Explain to them the noise that you are experiencing and how it is affecting you and ask if they could do something about it.
+Explain to them how the noise is affecting you and ask if they could do something about it.
 In most instances they may not be aware they are causing you a problem - see advice on how to approach this conversation.

 However, if the problem continues you can report it to us.